New Media Communications (NMC)

 Available via Ecampus

-Studies the entrepreneurial process as it relates uniquely to the arts and sciences of new media.
-Students will study the basic entrepreneurial processes of law, finance, accounting, organizational structure, budgeting, business plans, market analyses, taxes, licensing, and insurance as they relate to new media enterprises.
-Students will also study the sales/revenue generation side of new media ventures.
+Studies entrepreneurial processes as they uniquely relate to the arts and sciences of new media.
+Emphasizes basic entrepreneurial applications and processes of research, collaborative planning, idea generation, organizational structure, market analyses, finance, accounting, budgeting, pitching, sales/revenue generation, and business plans as they apply to new media ventures.

 Available via Ecampus